 - Posters to highlight key programme concepts

 *In running subsequent courses, trained facilitators can purchase additional parent books at cost price.
-They are also licensed to copy worksheets and handouts from the parent books, as an alternative.
+Trained facilitators are also licensed to copy worksheets and handouts from the parent books, as an alternative.

 Parent Plus provides onsite training to organisations and communities in Ireland and internationally.
 This is a cost-effective way to train your team or to partner with other agencies to deliver evidence-based programmes in your area.